Spring Classes 2024

 Class format:

-This course has a reverse format.
-Instead of listening to lecture in class and then going home to work on assignment, the lectures are videos you watch on your own and class time is spent working on the assignments.
+This course was taught in a “reverse format”.
+Instead of listening to lecture in class and then going home to work on assignment, the lectures were videos you would watch on your own and class time was spent working on assignments.
 I thought that this format worked well for the class.
-The lecture are not too technical and mainly involved the professor explaining different features and functions in RStudio and ggplot that we needed to know in order to complete the assignments.
+The lecture were not too technical and mainly served as a reference for working with RStudio and ggplot.
 It was good to have these videos to go back to while working on assignments.
-Having the class time ask the professor questions meant that discussion was largely useless.
-In class the professor was able to spend time with each student to discuss the visualizations that they made.
+Each class period I received individual feedback from the professor about the visualization I made.

 Assignments: